somecho/utility-scripts/README.md

 A [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) hook to log latest modified task.
 This script is _not_ installed in `~/.local/bin`.
 Instead, it requires you to copy it to your Taskwarrior's hooks folder.
 This is usually `~/.task/hooks`.
 Every time a task is modified, it writed the UUID of the task in a file called `last-modified.data` in your Taskwarrior's `data.location`. **This hook is required for the [resumetask](#resumetask) script to work.**

 ### [projectsof](./projectsof.clj)
 Searches the current working directory for project directories of a certain type.
-For example, calling `projectsof java` will return all the directories which are java projects.
+For example, calling `projectsof java` will return all the directories which are java projects. **Requires [`rg`](https://github.com/BurntSushi/ripgrep) to run.**

 #### Currently supported project types
 1. Java